Phoebe Washburn

 Exhibition dates: June 4, 2026 – May 31st, 2027

 Phoebe Washburn (b.
 1973) received her MFA from the School of Visual Arts.
 Washburn’s solo shows include exhibitions at the Kunsthallen Brandts, Odense, Denmark; National Academy Museum, New York, NY; Kestner Gesellschaft, Hannover, Germany; Deutsche Guggenheim, Berlin, Germany; Institute of Contemporary Art, Philadelphia; and the UCLA Hammer Museum in Los Angeles among others.
 She was included in the 2008 Whitney Biennial and Greater New York 2005.
 She has participated in group shows at the Guggenheim Museum, New York, NY; The Kemper Museum, Kansas City, MO; Sculpture Center, Long Island City, NY; and the Bronx Museum of the Arts, NY; among others.
-Phoebe Washburn is represented by Marinaro Gallery in New York.
+Her work is in the collection of the Solomon R. Guggenheim Museum, New York, NY, The Whitney Museum of American Art, New York, NY and UCLA Hammer Museum, Los Angeles, CA. Phoebe Washburn is represented by Marinaro Gallery in New York.